tdbe/openxr-vulkan-gamedev-framework/readme.md

   - Uses state machines for movment and for visuals.

 ## Base XR gameplay mechanics
-  - Mechanics system based on a list of `GameBehaviour`'s.
+  - Mechanics system based on a list of `GameBehaviour`'s processed by Main's loop.
-  - Each behaviour is processed by Main.
   - Each behaviour is Created (with its own required references), Updated (with frame & input data etc), and at the end Destroyed.
   - Sample mechanics for Locomotion, Hands, Input testing, World Objects.